 After Google’s Pigeon update, the scope and environment for local SEO has changed dramatically.
-There are now dozens of new ranking factors, stemming from third party sites and user reviews, which can affect your overall ranking for a local search term.
+There are now dozens of new ranking factors, stemming from third party sites and user reviews, which can affect your overall ranking for a local term.
 The good news is that you don’t have to spend as much effort stuffing keywords into your content, but in exchange, you have to rely more on the actions of your customers and audience to fuel your authority.

 If you want to get a read for the health of your local SEO campaign and find direction for any changes you’ll need to make, it’s a good idea to perform a high-level SEO audit.